WELCOME TO JIANGJI DISTILLERY

 It is similar to light-aroma baijiu in almost every respect but uses wheat instead of barley and peas to make its u.
 It is also aged for a shorter period of time than light-aroma, typically no more than six months.
 Usually bottled at over 65% ABV, it has a fruity flavour overshadowed by a searing alcoholic flame.

-Special THANK YOU to Mr. Derek Sandhaus, who is the author of BAIJIU The Essential Guide to Chinese Spirits, most part of this article is cited from this brilliant and enlightening booklet about Chinese baijiu.
+Special credits go to Derek Sandhaus, the author of BAIJIU The Essential Guide to Chinese Spirits.
+Large portions of this article have been cited from his brilliant and enlightening booklet about Chinese baijiu.

 Search Results For: